davidcarboni/Flask-Sleuth/README.md

 ## Purpose

-Standardise logging format to support interoperability and implement distributed tracing.
+Implement a Spring-style logging format to support interoperability and distributed tracing.

 ## What's in the box?